jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ### Development environment setup for extension development:
 - It is assumed that you have already installed git and Python 3.x.x
 - Example commands given for installing external software (nvm, node, python) were correct at the time of writing, but these are likely to go out of date.
-For external software, you should always check latest instructions on the official sites.
+For external software, you should always check the latest instructions on the official websites.
 1. Install node (via nvm) if you don't have it.
-See official nvm [doc](https://github.com/nvm-sh/nvm#install--update-script):
-	- Linux:
+	- Linux (bash assumed):
 		- `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash` (command for latest version found [here](https://github.com/nvm-sh/nvm#install--update-script))
 		- `source ~/.bashrc && source ~/.bash_profile && source ~/.profile`
 		- `nvm install --lts`